 While an 18-year-old guest cheerfully helped me with the dishes one night, my 13-year-old son, who had remained silent and surly during dinner, dropped his plate in the sink and walked past us without so much as a grunt.

 “Don’t worry,” said the sage guest, sensing my distress.
-“He’ll be back,” he assured me, and promised that by 17, my son would reconnect to the family.
+“He’ll be back,” he assured me, promising that by 17, my son would reconnect to the family.

 Without realizing it, the older teen had schooled me on a typical stage of social development—the period when adolescents often distance themselves from the family unit.
 Family is the most important influence and social group for children, but relationships shift in adolescence as teens and tweens struggle toward independence and try to establish their identity as individuals, according to the American Pediatric Association.

-“A lot of times in the preteen years, kids enjoy doing things together with their parents, and then come the teenage years and it often seems like they don’t want to have anything to do with their parents,” Walsh explains.
+“A lot of times, kids in the preteen years enjoy doing things together with their parents.
+Then come the teenage years and it often seems like they don’t want to have anything to do with their parents,” Walsh explains.
 “Part of that is very appropriate developmentally, but it can be difficult for the parents.”

-In this year’s What to Expect, Your Teen explores adolescent social development and offers a guide to some changes you can anticipate during the tween and teen years.
+We can’t leave you hanging.
+So here’s advice about adolescent social development and a guide to some changes you can anticipate during the tween and teen years.